Provide Equipment and Services for Fire Suppression

 Washington State Wage and Equipment Rate Guide

-• Ordering protocol for all resources sent to DNR managed incidents (either via VIPR or Preseason Agreements) will be based upon closest forces, cost effectiveness and other considerations.
+Ordering protocol for all resources sent to DNR managed incidents (either via Preseason Agreements or VIPR) will be based upon closest forces, cost effectiveness and other considerations.

-• Operators who will be going to the fireline will be required to attend an annual RT-130 Fireline Safety Refresher also known by Operator Safety Training and provide proof of their completion of this course.
-A list of RT-130 Operator Safety Trainings can be found here, and more trainings will be offered as they become available.
+Operators who will be going to the fireline will be required to attend an annual Fireline Safety Refresher also known as DNR Operator Safety Training and provide proof of their completion of this course.
+View the list of DNR Operator Safety Trainings.

 If you have resources or equipment that could be available to respond, contact the Wildland Preparedness Coordinator at 360-902-1331.